Put 70+ Years of Experience in Your Corner

 - Anything else that is relevant to the case

 It is important in defending these cases to know your goal.
 Are you a college student?
 You risk losing all of your financial aid.
 Are you a professional?
 You have professional licensing issues that you need to avoid.
 Everyone has something to lose if these cases are not handled the right way.

-If you have been charged with the possession of a controlled substance under R.C.
+If you have been charged with the possession of a controlled substance under O.R.C.
 2925.11, you face some serious penalties.
-You need to retain the services of an experienced criminal defense team.
-Call us now!
+Contact our Cleveland drug possession lawyers now!

 Drug Possession-Related Blogs: